z-katas/arch-katas-dcc/engineering-practices/sidecar-pattern.md

 ## Sidecar Pattern

-* The sidecar is a component of the application which is attached to a parent application and provides supporting features.
+* The sidecar is a component of the application that is attached to a parent application and provides supporting features.
-* The sidecar also shares the same lifecycle as the parent application, being created and retired alongside the parent.
+* The sidecar also shares the same lifecycle as the parent application, is created and retired alongside the parent.

 ![alt text](../images/sidecar-log-collector.png)
 credits: https://dev.to/peterj/sidecar-container-pattern-314